Manusinh-Thakor/medRAG-Final/README.md

 * Generation of structured diagnostic reasoning
 * Retrieval of similar medical images from local and web sources

-The system is trained on a **custom-generated dataset**:
+The system is trained on a **custom-generated dataset created and published by the author**:

 > [CXR-10k Reasoning Dataset (Hugging Face)](https://huggingface.co/datasets/Manusinhh/cxr-10k-reasoning-dataset)

+This dataset was curated by aggregating over 10,000 chest X-ray images and their associated metadata and report texts from **MIMIC-CXR**.
+The author generated step-by-step diagnostic reasoning and summary outputs from these findings to build the training corpus.

+Details of the dataset preparation, formatting, and annotation guidelines are available on the dataset’s [Hugging Face README](https://huggingface.co/datasets/Manusinhh/cxr-10k-reasoning-dataset).

-This reasoning dataset and model design draw inspiration from the methodology proposed in the **Insight-V** paper and repository:
+The reasoning model design and fine-tuning pipeline are inspired by the **Insight-V** methodology:

 > [Insight-V GitHub](https://github.com/JoshuaChou2018/Insight-V)
 > [Insight-V Paper](https://arxiv.org/abs/2312.11511)